nips2017vigil/nips2017vigil.github.io/about.md

 ---
-layout: page
+layout: default
-title: About
-permalink: /about/
 ---

+## Welcome to another page

 Some information about you!